-Terrestrial Energy has completed Phase 1 and is in Phase 2 of the VDR process with the CNSC.
+Terrestrial Energy has completed Phase 1 and Phase 2 of the VDR process with the CNSC.
 The Canadian federal government has also invested \$20 million in the project.
 In June 2022, the U.S. Nuclear Regulatory Commision and the Canadian Nuclear Safety Commission completed a first joint technical review of the IMSR as part of a regulatory program established in August 2019 by the NRC and CNSC.
 The joint technical review signals the potential for advanced nuclear energy licensing harmonization across borders.
-In November 2022, TerraPraxis, a company focusing on coal-repowering, selected Terrestrial for their Repowering Coal Consortium.
+In November 2022, TerraPraxis, an NGO focusing on coal repowering, selected Terrestrial Energy for their Repowering Coal Consortium.
+Terrestrial Energy also won a DOE award in May 2023 to submit a standard design approval to the Nuclear Regulatory Commission.

-- Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

 - High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

-- Micro-Reactors
+- O Micro-Reactors

-Non-Water-Cooled Advanced Reactor Technology salt-and-sodium cooled reactors
+Non-Water-Cooled Advanced Reactor Technology salt-cooled and sodium-cooled reactors